 While it’s possible to take the ownership of Registry without using third-party tools, we’re going to use a free tool named RegOwnershipEx to keep the procedure simple.

 Download the zip file of RegOwnershipEx, extract the contents to a folder to see two folders named Windows 7 and Windows 8.
 Open up Windows 8 folder, and then double-click on x86 or x64 folder depending on the version of Windows 8 you’re running, and then double-click on RegOwnershipEx.exe file to launch the same.

 Step 4: Once the program is launched, enter the following Registry key in Select the registry key box, click Take Ownership button and then click Open in Registry Editor button to open the required key in Windows Registry Editor.

 We suggest you create a new folder under the root of your SD card and enter the path of that folder so that you can use the SD card to store other files as well.
-That is, create a folder named WinApps on the SD card, enter G:\WinApps (replace “G” with SD card’s drive letter) as the location in value data box.
+That is, create a folder named WinApps on the SD card, enter G:\WinApps (replace “G” with SD card’s drive letter) as the location in the value data box.

 That’s it!
-Close Registry Editor and RegOwnershipEx programs, and then reboot your PC.
+Close Registry Editor and RegOwnershipEx programs and then reboot your PC.
 From now on, whenever you install a new app from the Store, Windows 8 will install them on your SD card.

 Please note that all previously installed apps are located in the original location and will continue to work without any issues.

 If you are on Windows 10, refer to our how to move apps to SD card in Windows 10 guide for step-by-step directions.